jmenacho1/Economic-Data-and-Social-Impact/README.md

 * Run and Evaluate Decision Tree Regression
 * Run and Evaluate Random Forrest Regression
 * Run and Evaluate Gradient Boosting Regressor
-* Change Feautres to be more Intuitive and Discrete
+* Change Features to be more Intuitive and Discrete
 * Rerun and Evaluate Linear Regression, Decision Tree, and Random Forrest Models
 * Perform NLP Analysis and attempt to incorporate into Dataset